20592 - STATISTICS AND PROBABILITY

 Go to class group/s: 23

 A solid background in Probability and Statistics is an absolute MUST for a data scientist, in whatever field she/he is willing to work.
 This course aims at providing such a solid methodological background.
 We start with a recap of fundamental notions in probabiilty theory and stochastic processes (in particular, Markov chains), presented in a friendly but rigorous way.
 We then go to classical statistical inference, giving the basis of maximum likelihood estimation, confidence intervals and tests, to end with an introduction to Bayesian learning.
 In this all, we will have in mind the "exlain or predict" big debate; simplifying a lot, "classical statistics" towards "modern statistics" and machine learning.
-The course is completed with a modulo on computational methods (stochastic integration & Monte Carlo, optimization, bootstrap, Markov chain Monte Carlo), with Python.
+The course is completed with a module on computational methods (stochastic integration & Monte Carlo, optimization, bootstrap, Markov chain Monte Carlo), with Python.
 The lectures include frontal lecturing, group work with periodic assigments, coding and simulations.

 PART I : Probability recap